cliff-rosenberg/cliff-rosenberg/README.md

 ### What I'm currently focusing on:

-I'm currently working with Node for JavaScript backend development
+I'm currently working with Node for JavaScript backend development.

+## Personal info:

 #### My current portfolio page is hosted right [here](https://cliff-rosenberg.github.io/08-Portfolio-updated/) on Github Pages.
----

 ### You can contact me at: